Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 These questions are addressed by the **Service** object in Kubernetes.
 A Service is an abstraction which you can use to logically group containers (Pods) running in you cluster, that all provide the same functionality.

-When a Service object is created, it is assigned a unique IP address (a single entry point for our application).
+When a Service object is created, it is assigned a unique IP address called `clusterIP` (a single entry point for our application).
 Other Pods can then be configured to talk to the Service, and the Service will load balance the requests to containers (Pods) that are members of that Service.

 We'll create a Service for each of our applications, i.e. `raddit` and `MondoDB`.
 Create a file called `services.yaml` inside `kubernetes/manifests` directory with the following content: